-The sand everywhere also means that short walks can easily leave your feet caked with dust.
+The sand all over Namibia also means that short walks can easily leave your feet caked with dust.
 Investing in pedicures and consistently soaking your feet will keep your toes looking pretty.

 One day I went on a long road trip and had the windows down the entire time.
 It was hot and I was also enjoying the air blowing in my face.
 By the time I arrived back at my hotel the entire left side of my head was caked with red dust!

 You should also protect your hair while cooking or standing by a fire.
 Wear something to cover your strands like my female Namibian in-laws do.
 This keeps your hair from ending up with too much of a smoky stench later on.